emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 We have until the end of May when the buyers close on our house, so we scramble to figure out where we will each be living.
 I hold off a bit to see where Liz ends up, because our therapist recommends avoiding any disparities in households.

-After Liz's offer is accepted and then obnoxiously rescinded on one house, she locks a different one down.
+After Liz's offer is accepted, and then obnoxiously rescinded, on one house, she locks a different one down.
 I am kind of crunched for time and afraid I'll be unable to find something I want to own until I come across a house that is ready to roll and I know it can be quickly closed.
 The whole deal takes less than 23 days.
 At the end of May our children go spend a week with my parents, and Liz and I leave the house we bought together a year before.
 We are now settling into our own separate households and I'm driving to Target three times a day for things like new towels.

 We started our proposed shared custody arrangement, and our children see both of us every day except on weekends.
 We occasionally do something together, all four of us, and they've always gone smoothly and are pretty fun.
 The kids like having both of us on-hand, and .
 So far there has been only one instance where Prudence expressed some concern or anxiety about our divorce and it was something Liz was able to address easily and it hasn't come up since.
 We don't discourage our children from talking about the other parent or anything, and we both respect and love each other so there isn't a lot of tension and there certainly isn't any weirdly inappropriate manipulation of our children going on.
 I know there are some parents that are separated or divorced that coach their children to ask specific questions of the other parent, or outright lie to them about their own divorce and what the other parent is doing.
 It's fucking pathetic and sad and I don't care how bitter you are about a divorce there is absolutely zero justification to abuse your children like that.